 Because these six other nations all outperformed the U.S. on previous TIMSS mathematics tests, researchers wanted to find out what American teachers could do to improve their results.

-In each case, a teacher was videotaped for one complete lesson, and in each country, videotapes were collected throughout the school year to capture the range of topics and activities that can take place.
+In each case, a teacher was videotaped for one complete lesson, and in each country, videotapes were collected across the school year to capture the range of topics and activities that can take place throughout an entire year.

-After systematically analyzing data collected from thousands of hours of videotaped lessons, researchers found that teachers from high-achieving countries do not use a single, common method for teaching mathematics.
-They also found that teaching practices in the United States differ remarkably from the way mathematics is taught in higher-performing countries.
+After systematically analyzing data collected from thousands of hours of videotaped lessons, researchers found that teachers from high-achieving countries do not use a single common method for teaching mathematics.

 Compared with other countries, Australia and the U.S. used a smaller percentage of problems that require students to make connections between mathematical facts, procedures, and concepts.
 Japan used the highest percentage (54 percent) of problems that emphasized making connections.
 The other countries ranged from 13 percent to 24 percent.